D r. H e c t o r Z e n i l

 Short Bio

-Dr. Hector Zenil serves as director and advisor at several company boards in healthcare and fintech in the UK, Canada, and Sweden.
+Dr. Hector Zenil currently serves as director and advisor for several company and trust boards in healthcare in the UK, and Sweden.
 He is the sole founder and Chief Visionary Officer of Oxford Immune Algorithmics, an AI spin-out from the University of Oxford, and was the CEO for its first five years.
-He is a mentor at the CDL Oxford Saïd Business School, whose spin-out graduated from the CDL Toronto programme at the Rotman School of Management (top 10 global accelerators, CB Insights), and from SpinLab, HHL Leipzig Graduate School of Management in Germany.
+He is a mentor at the CDL Oxford Saïd Business School.

-In the last ten years, he has been associated with so-called Golden Triangle institutions in the UK, affiliated with the Universities of Oxford and Cambridge, as a faculty member and senior researcher, and as an Associate Professor / Senior Lecturer in Biomedical Engineering at the Faculty of Life Sciences and Medicine at King’s College London.
-Before that, he was an Assistant Professor and Lab leader at the Algorithmic Dynamics Lab, Unit of Computational Medicine, Center for Molecular Medicine at the Karolinska Institute (the institution that awards the Nobel Prize in Physiology or Medicine).
+In the last ten years, he has been associated with so-called Golden Triangle universities in the UK, affiliated with Oxford and Cambridge, as a faculty member and senior researcher, and, more recently, as an Associate Professor/Senior Lecturer in Biomedical Engineering at the Faculty of Life Sciences and Medicine at King’s College London.
+Before that, he was an Assistant Professor and Lab leader at the Algorithmic Dynamics Lab, Unit of Computational Medicine, Center for Molecular Medicine at the Karolinska Institute (the institution that awards the Nobel Prize in Physiology or Medicine) and SciLifeLab.

-He was a senior researcher and policy advisor at The Alan Turing Institute, the U.K. National Institute on Data Science and AI, financially supported by the Office of Naval Research (U.S. Department of Defense).
-He remains affiliated with the Turing in an official capacity as one of only nine independent AI scientific advisors funded by Innovate UK.
+He was a senior researcher and policy advisor at The Alan Turing Institute, the U.K. National Institute for Data Science and AI, financially supported by the Office of Naval Research (U.S. Department of Defense).
+He remains affiliated with the Turing in an official capacity as one of only nine independent AI scientific advisors to the Turing Institute.

-He is the author of over 130 peer-reviewed papers in some of the highest-impact journals, such as Nature and the Royal Society, and about eight books, two of which have been published in the last years by Springer Nature and Cambridge University Press and one with a foreword by Sir Roger Penrose (Nobel Prize in Physics 2020).
+He is the author of over 130 peer-reviewed papers in some of the highest-impact journals in multiple disciplines, such as Nature and the Royal Society, and about eight books, two of which have been published in the last years by Springer Nature and Cambridge University Press and one with a foreword by Sir Roger Penrose (Nobel Prize in Physics 2020).

 He became the Managing Editor of Complex Systems in 2017, the first journal in the field of complexity founded by Stephen Wolfram in 1987.
-He serves as Associate Editor for several journals, including Entropy, Information, Frontiers in AI, PLoS Complex Systems, and Complexity, and for book series such as Springer’s on Complexity.
+He serves as Associate Editor for several journals, including Entropy, Information, Frontiers in Artificial Intelligence, PLoS Complex Systems, and Complexity, and for book series such as Nature Springer’s on Complexity.

 He holds two PhDs, one from Lille 1 France in Computer Science (highest honours) and one from the Sorbonne Paris 1 in Logic and Epistemology (highest honours), a Master’s in Logic and Philosophy from the ENS/Paris 1 (IHPST) and a first-year Master’s (PGCert) degree in Nanotechnology from Oxford University.

-Gregory Chaitin, one of the founding founders of modern computer science and complexity theory, described Dr. Zenil in his Ph.D. thesis committee written report as a “new kind of practical theoretician“.
+Gregory Chaitin, one of the founding fathers of modern computer science and complexity theory, described Dr. Zenil in his Ph.D. thesis committee written report as a “new kind of practical theoretician“ and later praised his research in the context of an opinion of Marvin Minsky.

 He was given French citizenship by President Nicolas Sarkozy under his policy of academic excellence in 2011 and he also holds Mexican and British nationalities.